guisalmeida/guisalmeida.com/content/posts/2020-07-23-modern-web-and-email-marketing.md

 ---
-title: Web moderna e Email Marketing HTML
+title: Modern web and Email Marketing
-description: Depois de deixar o float de lado e aprender o maravilhoso flexbox, criar layouts com display grid, as facilidades de um pré processador como Sass pode trazer ao projeto e o uso das tags semânticas, sem falar dos frameworks entre outras tecnologias da web moderna.
-Eis que nos deparamos com o desafio de criar um “simples” template de email marketing em HTML para as campanhas  da nossa empresa.
+description: After leaving float aside and learning the wonderful flexbox, creating layouts with display grid, the facilities of a preprocessor like Sass can bring to the project and the use of semantic tags, not to mention frameworks among other modern web technologies.
+Here we are faced with the challenge of creating a HTML email marketing template for our company's campaigns.
 date: 2020-07-23 06:49:07
 thumbnailImage: ../../static/assets/img/thumb-mail.png
 category: blog